grantmcdermott/etwfe/cran-comments.md

 ## Overview

-`etwfe` 0.3.4 is a patch release that preemptively addresses test failures due to upstream changes in `marginaleffects`.
+`etwfe` 0.3.5 is a patch release that addresses a test failure due to an upstream changes in `fixest`.
+In addition, I have updated the maintainer email address to reflect my new institutional affiliation.

 ## Test environments